srinidhifd/Swissmote-Frontend/README.md

 ### Footer
 A footer containing brand information, quick links, a subscription form, and social media icons for easy navigation and staying connected.

+## Dashboard Features

+### Job Management
+A module for admins to create, manage, and post job listings.
+It includes features like filtering by job type and posting both full-time and freelance opportunities.

+### Listings
+Provides a detailed overview of all job listings, categorized into active, closed, and automated.
+Admins can interact with these listings and update their status as needed.

+### Assignments
+Allows admins to manage assignments and track candidates' progress.
+Features include managing assignment details, creating new assignments, and reviewing completed ones.

+### Messaging System
+Admins can send direct messages to candidates and make important announcements using the messaging feature.
+Includes automated responses and customizable templates.

+### Candidate Management
+Enables admins to manage candidate profiles, access their information, and view email details.
+The module supports filtering candidates by different stages of the hiring process.

+### Evaluations
+This feature includes options to mark candidates for evaluation, complete evaluations, and review future evaluations.
+Admins can efficiently handle different stages of the candidate evaluation process.

+### Reviews
+Admin users can add review links for listings and manage candidate feedback.
+This helps to maintain transparency and gather valuable insights into candidate experiences.

+### Daily Updates
+Admins can monitor candidate progress through daily updates.
+This section includes options to reply to updates, review progress, and provide feedback.

+### Questions Management
+Manage questions submitted by candidates regarding assignments or job opportunities.
+Admins can view, respond, and manage all queries effectively.

 ## Setup Instructions

 1. **Clone the repository**: